Use our gay travel guide to New York Pride for all the info on the best parties, main gay events, the parade, and tips on where to stay.

 See a Broadway Show

 Theatre lovers will not want to miss out on another quintessential New York City activity: watching a Broadway show!
 There are no fewer than 41 professional theatres located in the Broadway theatre district of New York, so you'll have plenty to choose from.
-You can't beat a classic like The Phantom of the Opera, while childhood Disney fans will want to catch either Aladdin or our absolute favourite: The Lion King.
+You can't beat a classic like The Phantom of the Opera, while childhood Disney fans will want to catch either Aladdin or our absolute favorite: The Lion King.
 We've actually seen it four times already and we may or may not have cried each time we've watched that opening scene!

 Visit the Statue of Liberty

 Perhaps the most famous icon of New York and America itself is the Statue of Liberty, a colossal neoclassical style sculpture residing on Liberty Island in New York Harbour.
-Gifted to the United States by the people of France, ‘Lady Liberty' symbolises freedom and is a major tourist attraction.
+Gifted to the United States by the people of France, ‘Lady Liberty' symbolizes freedom and is a major tourist attraction.
 If you want to visit (and go inside the statue) you'll need to purchase tickets, which include the ferry and museum entry.
 You can get good views of the statue from the free Staten Island Ferry or, for a truly incredible view of the lady, why not go for a helicopter ride above her?

 Experience New York's Museums